 Hello.
-Let me quickly tell you about my own big bet – building an independent mental health journalism platform that answers to no one except readers.
+Let me quickly tell you about my own big bet – building an independent mental health storytelling platform that answers to no one except readers.
 I simply can't do it without your support.
+Please choose from one of the options below to help make Sanity sustainable:

 Also, please read till the end for an important message on a regulatory change around paid subscriptions.
 Thank you.